Editor’s Note: This study was originally published in August 2018.

 1. Boulder, CO

 Home buyers have not been disappointed by the performance of the Boulder housing market.
 According to our data, the average home has grown 276% in value over the past 25 years.
-Over that same time period, we estimate there was almost a 0% chance that a homeowner saw a significant decline in home value 10 years from the purchase date.
-That makes Boulder one of the most stable housing markets in the nation.
+During the same time period, Boulder one of the most stable housing markets in the nation.
 It’s also a major reason why Boulder tops this ranking for the fourth straight year.

 2. Austin-Round Rock, TX